Understanding Adversarial Machine Learning: Threats and Challenges

 - Transparent, explainable AI mechanisms for auditability

-As adversarial threats continue to evolve, ongoing research, innovation, and collaboration across industries and academia will be essential to strengthening AI security.
-Robust mitigation strategies, standardized risk assessments, and adaptive defense mechanisms will play a crucial role in ensuring that AI remains trustworthy and resistant to manipulation.
+As adversarial threats keep advancing, continuous research, innovation, and inter-industry and academia collaboration will be necessary to ensure AI security enhances.
+Effective mitigation efforts, standardized risk assessment, and adaptive defense systems will be important in ensuring that AI remains trustworthy and tamper-resistant.

 SHARE THIS